pepkit/pepspec/docs/spec/rationale.md

 ### How pepkit solves the problem

 Since Carlos' package imports `pepr`, his tool can immediately work on any PEP-compatible project.
-He can therefoer use `geofetch` to download the public GEO data and create a PEP, which can load right into his tool Any of his colleagues that want to use his tool can, as well.
+He can therefor use `geofetch` to download the public GEO data and create a PEP, which can load right into his tool Any of his colleagues that want to use his tool can, as well.
 By testing a bunch of different datasets, Carlos has made his tool much more useful.